 An LPA is a legal document.
-It needs to be registered with the Office of the Public Guardian before it can be used.
-This can take several weeks or longer.
+It needs to be registered with the Office of the Public Guardian before it can be used (see page 62).
+This can take between 8 and 10 weeks.

 You can cancel an LPA at any time before it is registered.
 After it has been registered, it can only be cancelled with the agreement of the Office of the Public Guardian.